GoogleCloudPlatform/microservices-demo/kustomize/components/shopping-assistant/README.md

 # Shopping Assistant with RAG & AlloyDB

-This demo adds a new service to Online Boutique called `shoppingassistantservice`, which, alongside an Alloy-DB backed products catalog, adds a RAG-featured AI assistant to the frontned experience, which helps users suggest new products for their room decor.
+This demo adds a new service to Online Boutique called `shoppingassistantservice` which, alongside an Alloy-DB backed products catalog, adds a RAG-featured AI assistant to the frontned experience, helping users suggest products matching their home decor.

-## Set-up instructions
+## Setup instructions

-> Note: Make sure you have the `owner` role to the Google Cloud project you want to deploy this to, else you will be unable to enable certain APIs or modify certain VPC rules that are needed for this demo.
+**Note:** This demo requires a Google Cloud project where you to have the `owner` role, else you may be unable to enable APIs or modify VPC rules that are needed for this demo.

+1. Change your default Google Cloud project.
+    ```sh
+    gcloud auth login
+    gcloud config set project <PROJECT_ID>
+    ```

 1. Enable the Google Kubernetes Engine (GKE) and Artifact Registry (AR) APIs.
     ```sh